Queenless Beehive: Signs, Causes, & How to Save the Hive (Urgent!)

 2. Give them a New Queen

-As you gain experience, it would be good practice for you to raise a few queens of your own to resolve such problems.
+As you gain experience in beekeeping, it would be good practice for you to raise a few queens of your own to resolve such problems.
 For now, if you do not have an available queen, you may need to purchase a replacement queen.

 It takes about two weeks for emergency queens to go from larvae to adults.
 She then needs about a week to get ready to take her first mating flight.